MCUxDaredevil/mongo-uploader/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your `.env` file.
+<br>Also make sure that the `.env` file is in the same directory as the `main.py` file.

 - These are mainly for MongoDB connection.
 I will add them later